stefanbuck/awesome-browser-extensions-for-github/README.md

 # Awesome browser extensions for GitHub [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-All numbers are updated daily and include the overall  usage of an extension across all browser, the last publish date and stars of the GitHub reposiroty!
+All numbers are updated daily and include the overall  usage of an extension across all browsers, the last publish date and stars of the GitHub repository!
 Contributions are welcome but first see <a href="./contributing.md">Contributing</a>

 <br>
 <br>